-For the 2022-2023 recruitment cycle, while there are plans for the university to return to the workplace in person, we also recognize the fact that on-campus face to face interviews may not happen due to safety protocol requirements.
-As such, we encourage our employers and students to plan for virtual interviews in Fall 2021 and Winter 2022.
+For the 2022-2023 recruitment cycle, while there are plans for the University to return to the workplace in person, we also recognize that on-campus face-to-face interviews may not happen due to safety protocol requirements.
+As such, we encourage our employers and students to be prepared for virtual interviews.
 We will continue to monitor and guide you with any recruitment updates as we receive them.

 If you are an international employer hiring co-op students, we encourage you to discuss the following with potential students: